 Contact The Law Offices of Alexzander C. J. Adams, P.C.

-If you are considering filing for bankruptcy on your own, we urge you to contact The Law Offices of Alexzander C. J. Adams, P.C., for a free and confidential consultation at no obligation.
+If you are considering filing for bankruptcy on your own or you are in need of a bankruptcy attorney, we urge you to contact The Law Offices of Alexzander C. J. Adams, P.C., for a free and confidential consultation at no obligation.
 You can always choose to pursue bankruptcy on your own afterward if you’d like.